Learning Interpretable BEV Based VIO without Deep Neural Networks: Fully Differentiable and Interpretable Model for VIO

 \subsection{Differentiable Bird-eye View Projection}

-To achieve the projection from the front view to the birds-eye view, we first define the transformation matrix from the IMU to the world frame considering its pitch, roll, and elevation:
+To achieve the projection from the front view to the birds-eye view with DBEV, we first define the transformation matrix from the IMU to the ground beneath the vehicle considering its pitch, roll, and elevation:

 the rotation matrix $R^{IMU}_{t}$ of the IMU at time $t$ changes constantly with $\alpha_{t}$ and $\beta_{t}$ which are estimated by the DUKF.
 The translation vector $T^{IMU}_{t}$ of the IMU is known and fixed since it is the urban road and highway that we are considering in which the height of the IMU to the ground $const_{z}$ stays unchanged through the journey \cite{qin2020avp}.
-Transformation matrices from camera to the world $[R^{CAM}_{t},T^{CAM}_{t}]$ are obtianed with extrinsic calibration of $[R^{IMU}_{t}, T^{IMU}_{t}]$.
+Transformation matrices from camera to the world $[R^{CAM}_{t},T^{CAM}_{t}]$ are obtained with the calibration from IMU to camera and $[R^{IMU}_{t},T^{IMU}_{t}]$.

-Besides the unchanged height, one more assumption can be made for a safe trip: there should be a valuable space in front of the vehicle, forming that the center bottom part of the front image should represent a plane ground, shown as the red dashed box in Fig. \ref{fig:netstructure}.
+Besides the unchanged height, one more assumption can be made for a safe trip: there should be sufficient distance ahead which should be about $10m$ at $34km/h$ according to the mounting height and angle (similar to \cite{qin2020avp} \cite{zhou2019ground}), forming that the center bottom part of the front image should represent a plane ground, shown as the yellow dashed box in Fig. \ref{fig:netstructure}.

-With the assumption above, we consider pixels within the red dashed box as a set of points in the 3D space, and map them from the camera plane to the ground plane.
+With the assumption above, we consider pixels within the yellow dashed box as a set of points in the 3D space, and map them from the camera plane to the ground plane.

-To begin with, we generate a set of even points $P_{g}$ on the ground plane that stand for the location that the BEV should be projected:
+To begin with, we generate a set of even points $P_{g}$ on the ground plane that stands for the location that the points $\{u,v\}$ in the BEV should be projected to:

 where $X^{'}$,$Y^{'}$, and $Z^{'}$ are the coordinates of points. $P_{g}$ is then transformed to the camera coordinate with:

 and $P^{t}_{c}$ is projected to the camera plane with the focal lengths $f_{x}$, $f_{y}$ and principal point $(c_{x},c_{y})$: